- Our technology causes stress

 Most of us are addicted to our smart phones, but we laugh it off like it’s a non-issue.

-Compulsive phone use is a real problem, with real health consequences.
-Addiction is for drugs and alcohol is established science, not for mobile devices, right?
-Not necessarily.
+Compulsive phone use is a real problem, with potential health consequences.
+Addiction to drugs and alcohol is established science, with a massive rehabilitation industry devoted to helping people recover, but not for mobile devices, right?